Len-PGH/Cluecon2023/README.md

 .

 -------------------
 ## Please Note:: For SMS examples.
 You are welcome to use the SMS examples but the examples will only work if your Signalwire Space has a registered SMS campain.
 More info can be found at https://signalwire.com/blogs/industry/navigating-the-campaign-registry-with-signalwire.
-If you didn't want to setup a campaign just yet, there is also an opinion for (PFT) Platform Free Trial.
+If you didn't want to setup a campaign just yet, there is also an option for (PFT) Platform Free Trial.
 [PFT docs](https://developer.signalwire.com/guides/messaging/platform-free-trial/).
 ---------------------

 .